We suggest you try the following to help find what you're looking for:

 You should use Data Transfer when uploading data using public internet connectivity is not feasible.
 This lack of feasibility may stem from the upload dataset being too large, the internet connection being too slow, or an inability to dedicate the required internet bandwidth for the extended time that it takes to upload data.
 Data Transfer is also a great alternative when using Oracle FastConnect is not an option, either because your network infrastructure cannot support it or when you cannot justify the FastConnect investment because you do not expect to transfer data frequently.

 You can comfortably use Data Transfer to upload hundreds of TB of data to the cloud.
 Our recommendation is that you consider using Data Transfer if uploading data over the public internet takes longer than 1-2 weeks.
-Looking at the following table, if you have a 100-Mb internet connection that you can solely dedicate to transferring 100 TB of data, it takes more than 100 days to complete data transfer over that connection.
-You can complete the same transfer using Data Transfer in about a week, including shipping.

 Oracle FastConnect is a network-connectivity alternative to using the public internet for connecting your on-premises datacenter or network with Oracle Cloud Infrastructure.
 Typically, you would use Oracle FastConnect when you require a dedicated, reliable, and consistent networking experience as compared to public internet-based connections.